 Academic Achievement Award Scholarship

 The Academic Achievement Award Scholarships is given to transfer students or first-time college students entering Trocaire College, that have been out of high school for more than one (1) year.
 The scholarship is awarded based on GPA and financial need.
 Beginning in Fall of 2018, new winners of the scholarship are given $2,000 each awarded by the Admission’s Office for up to four semesters so long as the student maintains a 2.5 GPA or higher.
 The award will be prorated if the student drops below full-time.
 Students must complete the FAFSA prior to review.
-Priority deadline for Fall 2018 is Friday, April 20.
+Priority deadline for Fall semesters is April 15.

 Apply on-line for the Academic Achievement Scholarship below: